Hinduja Cargo Services Flight 8533

 Hinduja Cargo Services Flight 8533 was a scheduled cargo flight from Tribhuvan International Airport in Nepal to Indira Gandhi International Airport in India operated by Lufthansa Cargo's Indian subsidiary Hinduja Cargo Services.
-On 7 July 1999, the Boeing 727 operating the flight crashed into Champadevi Hills at 2200 m altitude with no survivors amongst the 5 occupants on board.
+On 7 July 1999, the Boeing 727 operating the flight crashed into the Champadevi Hills at 2200 m altitude with no survivors amongst the 5 occupants on board.